 Please note limit is forty lines.
-Name and address must appear in the upper right hand corner of the copy on which they appear.
+Name and address must appear in the upper left hand corner of the copy on which they appear.
 NO identification is to appear anywhere on the second copy.

 The Poetry Society of New Hampshire sponsors two National Contests open to all poets, members or not.
 Judges for the contests are not members of the Poetry Society of New Hampshire.
 Prizes are awarded to four places, 1st place, $100, 2nd place, $50, 3rd and 4th places $25 each.
 Winning poems will be published in our quarterly magazine, The Poets Touchstone, and winning poets will receive one copy of the issue in which their poems appear.
 Rights revert to the author after publication.